nflint/job-tracker-extension/README.md

  - Select the extension directory

  3. if you don't have a webhook configured anywhere I can recommend several;
- - Zapier trial version is pretty east to set up
+ - Zapier trial version is pretty east to set up and you won't have to make changes to the manifest.js file.
  - [webhook.site(https://webhook.site/#!/view/dee280ad-7222-4e32-8485-db3a790b5abe)for testing only - I HAVE NO IDEA WHAT IS DONE WITH YOU DATA SO USE DUMMY DATA.